Harish-1406/exno1/README.md

 Thus, we have read the given data and performed data cleaning and saved the cleaned data to a file successfully.

+# Summary
+By displaying the dataset it helps to analyse data Outliers are found using by using IQR and Z Score methods Also NULL values can be tackled by fill it with ffill ,mean,median and various methods.
+Choice of the method depends on the dataset
+By cleaning the data in efficient way we can clearly understand about the dataset.